-MIAMI - Police identified the body of a woman that was found on a construction site in Miami.
+MIAMI – Police are investigating after they discovered a woman's body in a construction site in Miami.

 According to investigators, witnesses saw a commercial truck traveling east bound on Southwest 288th Street

 As the truck made a left turn at Southwest 144th Avenue, witnesses told police what appeared to be a body fell out from the passenger side of the truck.

 "The subject stopped the vehicle, got out and picked up the female, and put her back inside the vehicle," said Det.
 Robin Pinkard.

 Police said the truck then continued northbound on Southwest 144th Avenue.
 Witnesses told police they lost sight of the truck moments later.

 Officers responded to the area and discovered the 18-year-old woman's body in a construction site.
 She was pronounced dead at the scene, according to police.

 Witnesses also told investigators they saw what appeared to be a 2- or 3-year-old child in the truck as this incident occurred.
 Investigators said they are concerned for the welfare of the child and are seeking the help of the community in finding the child.

 The cause of the woman's death is unknown as police said the investigation continues.

 Surveillance video captured a still image of the man's vehicle around 4:40 a.m.
 Saturday.
 Police said the vehicle had an open-caged cargo bed equipped with a roll-up tarp.
 The driver-side door also had writing on the door only.